Best Rollaway and Folding Beds for Adults – August 2024 Update

 The results you’re seeing here are based on first-hand experiences (both in-house and that of featured testers).
 We aim to test everything we talk about.

-This guide has seen about two dozen updates so far and the Milliard Diplomat has been our top pick from the get-go.
+This guide has seen about two dozen updates so far and things are moving and shaking.
+This is the first change at the very top since we first published.

 It took about 7 months to initially publish our picks and it’s been well over 2 years since then.